Our Living Promise...

-Wells Fargo South Arrival Experience - completed 2010
+Wells Fargo South Arrival Experience - Completed in 2010

 Changes to the Zoo’s south entrance have improved vehicle traffic, the safety of pedestrians and the overall aesthetic experience as visitors begin their day at the Zoo.
 A naturalistic pedestrian bridge, handsome sculptures of African wildlife, greenery, rock outcroppings, footpaths, waterfalls and pools are among the new additions.

-North Arrival Experience: The Living World - under construction
+North Arrival Experience: The Living World - Completed in 2015

-This renovation will include the new Monsanto Education Gallery, Tree Top Shop, remodeling of the Painted Giraffe Café and a new Welcome Area.
+This renovation included the new Monsanto Education Gallery, Tree Top Shop, remodeling of the Painted Giraffe Café (now Cafe Kudu) and a new Welcome Area.